Journal Governance and Editorial Process

 Note: The journal currently does not have a permanent Editorial Board or Editor-in-Chief.
 Editorial decisions are made on a case-by-case basis using the independent and transparent process described above.

-- All manuscripts are reviewed by at least two independent external reviewers.
+• All eligible manuscripts are then sent to at least two independent external reviewers for double-blind peer review.